There are just 3 steps to sending a pay link with iwocaPay, it’s super simple

 It’s always free for you and your customer if they Pay Now.
 If they Pay Later you can decide to make it:

-Free for you: Your customers can Pay Later at a representative rate of 1.5% - you don’t pay a penny.
+Free for you: Your customers can Pay Later at a rate based on their business - you don’t pay a penny.
+Our current rep. rate is 2.5%.

-Or free for your customer: Your customers can Pay Later for free - you pay a fixed 3% fee at the end of the month.
+Or free for your customer: Your customers can Pay Later for free - you pay a fixed % fee at the end of the month.
+What you pay will depend on your business and account set up when you join us, speak to the team on 0203 778 0549 to find out how this might work for your business.

 You always get the full invoice amount paid instantly as soon as your customer checks out - no matter how they pay or how long they take.
 For more detail on how Pay Later fees work take a look here.